Larry P. Assessments and Related Issues FAQ

 A 7th grade student with the suspected disability condition of (high functioning) autism has an assessment plan stating race as “other.”
 He received special education services early in elementary years.
 The family moved out of the country and then returned.
 Initially, the school enrollment showed African American as the student’s race.
 At the time of signing the assessment plan, the parents stated clearly (and it was noted), that they wanted the “Other” category; they firmly do not consider themselves African American, they consider themselves to be “Somali-American.”
 An assessment, using the WISC, was administered.
 The Special Education data system (SEIS) does not have an “other” category.
 Do I need to black out the IQ scores and do further assessment, or is the parents’ statement of “other” sufficient?)

 Given the situation in SEIS, have a conversation with the parents explaining the situation and that there is an option of “decline to state” instead of “other.”
-If the parents are good with “decline to state” put that in your report and the reason why.
-If in some future situation SEIS is not in agreement and lists them as African American, you are covered if under review by CDE.
+If the parents are in agreement with “decline to state” put that in your report and the reason why.
+If in some future situation SEIS is not in agreement and lists them as African American, your rationale will be able to be reviewed by CDE.
+It is the parent’s right in making this determination.

 Where in the Larry P. court case is the determination of ethnicity made?